 A condo, on the other hand, is much like an apartment except that, typically, you jointly own the structure of the building and the common areas along with the other member of an association.
 It is this style of ownership and management that primarily distinguishes a condo from a townhome.
 You own the interior of your condo individually, but the building is owned jointly.
 As a condo owner, you don’t own the land surrounding the structure, only the unit itself, which is typically taxed as an individual entity.

-Townhome or Condo in Los Angeles? – Further Differences
+Townhome or Condo in Riverside? – Further Differences

 There are, in addition, further and subtler differences between townhouses and condos.
 And these differences may be even more important to some people than the basic definitional difference.
 For example: